 A dog’s normal body temperature is typically 100°F- 102.5°F.

 Heat exhaustion is typically classified as a body temperature over 103°F, with heat stroke being over 106°F.

 Specific dogs are more at risk of developing heat exhaustion than others so it is important to recognize which category your pet falls under.

 - Young Puppies & Elderly Dogs: It is essential to know the age of your dog as young puppies may not be used to the heat, and elderly dogs can face other complications.

 - Brachycephalic Breeds: Due to their flat face and stubby nose, brachycephalic breeds such as boxers and pugs are unable to pant as efficiently as breeds with longer snouts.

 How to Prevent Heat Exhaustion

-On hot days, or those with a high humidity, take precautions to avoid heat exhaustion.
+On hot days or those with high humidity, take precautions to avoid heat exhaustion.
 These include limiting your dog’s exercise, offering plenty of water, and keeping them inside with air conditioning.
-Parked vehicles (even those with the windows down) warm up extremely quickly, even on mild days, making this a dangerous situation for your dog.
+Parked vehicles (even those with the windows down) warm-up exceptionally quickly, even on mild days, making this a dangerous situation for your dog.

 For more information on heat exhaustion, visit the AKC Canine Health Foundation website, HERE.